 Botswana’s zebra migration is one of Africa’s best-kept secrets.
 Each year, in perfect harmony with the arrival of the rainy season, thousands of zebras embark on a magnificent journey across the Chobe River, as well as the Savuti and Linyanti regions, in their tireless quest for water and abundant grazing grounds.

-Witnessing the zebra migration is nothing short of a captivating experience, as the landscape of Botswana is filled with a mesmerising tapestry of black and white stripes.
+Witnessing the zebra migration is nothing short of a captivating experience, as the landscape of Botswana is filled with a mesmerizing tapestry of black and white stripes.

 Embark on an unforgettable adventure with our bespoke Zebra Migration Safari itinerary which can be tailored to cater to your unique preferences and requirements.

-Fun animal fact:Zebras have excellent colour vision, allowing them to differentiate between various shades of green, which helps them locate the best grazing areas.
+Fun animal fact:Zebras have excellent color vision, allowing them to differentiate between various shades of green, which helps them locate the best grazing areas.

 3. The Flamingo Migration, Kenya